ScooterDelta/react-vite-federation-playground/README.md

   - Add the new microfrontend to the host `vite.config.ts` and add configuration for environment variable
 - Each app implements its own `<div className="container mx-auto">` in their relative context roots
   - This is to avoid injecting unnecessary padding from the parent application, so if apps want their own sidenav / topnav they can.

+### Concerns and Issues

+- Router loads all microapps on initial load - this causes concerns around downtime of single apps
+  - Could be mitigated by only loading those nested routes once the app loads, and wrap the entire router in a changeable context.
+  - Async loading of single pages in the router does not work (with initial tests) - mitigated same as above
+- Styles can conflict between hosts and client applications (or between client apps)
+  - This is replicable by taking the styles prefix (current workaround) in MFE One (`mfe1-`) and making it `host-`.
+This will cause render issues in the host application.
+  - Possible better solution on [using-tailwindcss-with-module-federation](https://malcolmkee.com/blog/using-tailwindcss-with-module-federation/).
+- No interop is provided between host and clients at the moment - this can be changed or made more dynamic.

 ### First Time Setup